9 Tips for Writing an RFP for Digital Signage Projects

 Require that vendors include portfolios of their previous work and demonstrate how they were able to help other companies meet similar goals and expectations to your project.
-It is important that they not only show a track record or success but also that they have a clear understanding of you and your goals.
+It is important that they show a track record of success.
+But, they should also have a clear understanding of you and your goals.
 You want to see that they understand your project well enough to articulate any connections or similarities between your project and their past work.

-While much of your RFP is designed to outline your expectations and what you are looking for in an ideal candidate, it is a good idea to include a summary section that gives an overview of your expectations.
-This section can serve as a reminder and a quick reference for companies who are putting together proposals, and it serves as a final effort to remind vendors only to apply if they can meet your criteria.
+Much of your RFP aims to outline your expectations and what you are looking for in an ideal candidate.
+However, it is a good idea to include a summary section that gives an overview of your expectations.
+This section can serve as a reminder and a quick reference for companies who are putting together proposals.
+It also serves as a final effort to remind vendors only to apply if they can meet your criteria.

-Writing an RFP for digital signage projects does require a little more effort on your end, but it is also a valuable experience that will challenge you to critically think about the purpose of your digital signage project before speaking with potential providers.
-Once the RFP is written and distributed, it will help you attract qualified candidates and easily compare submissions so that you can make informed decisions that will ensure a successful project.
+Writing an RFP for digital signage projects does require a little more effort on your end.
+But, it is also a valuable experience that will challenge you to critically think about the purpose of your digital signage project before speaking with potential providers.
+Once you write and distribute the RFP, it will help you attract qualified candidates and easily compare submissions so that you can make informed decisions that will ensure a successful project.
 Putting in the effort upfront will reap many rewards.